SumonGFC/KR2-work/ch5/pointers_notes.md

 Pointers and Integers are NOT interchangeable.
 0x0 is the sole exception.
 The constant 0 may be assigned or compared with a pointer.
-The symbolic constant `NULL` is often used in place of 0 when assigning the value `0` to a pointer variable. (tl;dr use `NULL` when assigning the void pointer).
+The symbolic constant `NULL` is often used in place of 0 when assigning the value `0` to a pointer variable, as a mnemonic -- use `NULL` to indicate a pointer is pointing to `0`, i.e. nothing.

 Pointers may be compared under certain conditions:
 - If `p` and `q` point to members of the same array, then we can compare them via ==, <=, !=, etc.

 - can compare any pointer with 0

 - UB: comparison with pointers that point to elements of DIFFERENT arrays
     - Exception: the address of the first element past the end of an array can be used in pointer arithmetic.

-    - pointers may be added or subtracted.
-If `p` is a pointer to an array, then `p + n` will point to the nth object in the array. `n` will be scaled according to the size/type of the object that `p` points to.
+- pointers may be added or subtracted. if `p` is a pointer to an array, then `p + n` will point to the nth object in the array. `n` will be scaled according to the size/type of the object that `p` points to.

 - Pointer subtraction is also valid.
 If `p` and `q` point to elements of the same array with `q` > `p`, then `q - p + 1` gives us the number of objects between `q` and `p`.

 With the last point, we can wrie another version of `strlen`:
 ```c